meet our team

 Catherine holds a BSc in Psychology from Sussex University, an M.Sc in Cross-Cultural Psychology from Brunel University, London.
 She has also completed courses in Human Rights Law in Practice at the London School of Economics and Health Economics at Oxford University.

 Gaj has a wealth of experience working with young people, adolescents and key population programming in the context of the HIV response as well as in gender equality at national, regional (Asia and the Pacific) and the global level.
-He brings expertise and experience on the Global Fund both as a recipient of funding and a member of the Developing Country NGO Delegation to the Global Fund Board.
+He brings expertise and experience on the Global Fund to Fight AIDS, TB and Malaria; both as a recipient of funding and a member of the Developing Country NGO Delegation to the Global Fund Board.

 Prior to joining HRI, Gaj was the Regional Coordinator of Youth LEAD, the largest network of Young Key Populations (YKPs) in Asia and the Pacific, representing youth and key populations in many high-level delegations and international platforms.